-As a new patient at Serenity Health Arts, your first visit will focus on gathering comprehensive information about your current concerns, medical history, and goals.
+As a new patient at Poughkeepsie Integrative Health, your first visit will focus on gathering comprehensive information about your current concerns, medical history, and goals.
 We will send you a patient questionnaire that we ask you to complete and return to us before your first visit.
 Together, we will review all that’s pertinent to your health, including what treatments you’re currently taking (or have recently taken), as well as information gleaned from blood work, lab tests, imaging or other investigations your medical team has already undertaken.
 So, please bring or email us copies!

 We will look closely at your eating and exercise habits, how well your body is functioning, your emotional wellness, etc. Tongue and pulse observations are important diagnostic tools in Chinese medicine.
 A physical examination including orthopedic tests, when appropriate, may also be performed.

 We will then discuss your diagnosis and treatment choices to develop a treatment plan that makes sense and works for you.
 This plan may comprise a series of acupuncture treatments, manual therapy, herbal consultation, and nutrition coaching.
 You will return for check-ins periodically so we can monitor your progress and set new goals.

 A: Acupuncture needles are hair-thin and available in a variety of lengths and gauges.
 They come in sterile packages, are single-use and discarded as medical waste after your treatment.

 A: Most patients report that the insertion of the needles is barely noticeable and experience a sensation of warmth or heaviness in the area or along the meridian.
 During and after the treatment, you may feel a deep sense of relaxation.